-E. LIMITATIONS ON GENERAL SOLICITATION.
+E. GENERAL SOLICITATION.

 Prior to the adoption of the Jumpstart Our Business Startups Act ("JOBS Act"), Rule 144A was presumed, as a matter of practice, to prohibit general solicitation or advertising, to ensure that offers were not made to non-QIBs and to protect the issuer's private placement exemption for the initial offer and sale of the securities.
-Under the JOBS Act, the Commission is required to adopt rules that will permit general solicitation and public advertising in both Reg D and Rule 144A offerings, so long as the securities are sold only to persons who the seller reasonably believes are accredited (in a Reg D offering) or are QIBs (in a 144A offering).
-The Commission proposed rules on August 29, 2012 (Rel.
-2012-170), but they have not been adopted as of the date of this outline.